SGC41/akash-provider-paladin/README.md

 Paladin will help keep providers operational.
+- v2.5.3
+     Lots of more bug fixes for rare happen stances.

 - v2.5.0
      Paladin pod will now favor running on, the control plane the install command was run on.
      This simplifies logging and other cluster related annoyances.